Antipurity/conceptual/README.md

 An act has the same overrides as its `Code`, except for `Act#call`/`Act#act`/`Act#value`.
 It decomposes like `(Code, Data)`.

-	//Wording-wise: "when acted on" is the best for overriding of acting…

 To execute an act:

-- If `Data#act`, `Data` is replaced with the execution result of that.

 - If `Data#Code`, `Code` is replaced with the execution result of that.

+- If `Data#act`, the act is replaced with the execution result of that (in natural language, "when acted on, …").

 - `Code` must be code here, which can accept data (an error is returned otherwise): `Code#call`.